Raf-Chen/Raf-Chen.github.io/_pages/about.md

 # News
-- *2024.10*: I am selected as an Outstanding Graduate of the UESTC and an Outstanding Graduate of Sichuan Province.
+- *2024.10*: I am selected as an Outstanding Graduate of UESTC and an Outstanding Graduate of Sichuan Province.
 - *2024.09*: I am invited to serve as a reviewer for AISTATS 2025.
 - *2024.09*: Two papers are accepted by NeurIPS 2024.
 Congrats to Guibin and Tianle!
 - *2024.09*: I am invited to serve as a reviewer for ICASSP 2025.